jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 At first, the support increase was just a small uptick, a few extra emails here or there.
 Nothing to really be concerned about.

+## oh yeah, we did

-But slowly the uptick turned a full-on deluge.
+But slowly the uptick turned into a full-on monsoon.

 The phones were ringing off the hook.
-The support inbox was turning over 3 or 4 times a day.
-It was just a constant stream of questions, suggestions, and inquiries.
+The support inbox was just a constant stream of questions, suggestions, and inquiries.
 I was drowning in support.

-Many of you have probably experienced the feelings I was having.
+Many of you have probably experienced what I was feeling at that time.
 I was burned out, exhausted, and generally sick of answering the same questions over and over again.

 ## How to scale support?